-significant differences between those with and without COPD at follow-up for age (p=0.91), sex (p=0.37), race (p=0.50), pack-years (p=0.053), BMI (p=0.29) or height (p=0.87).
-At-risk participants that developed COPD at follow-up were not significantly different between those that did not develop COPD at follow-up for $FEV_1\%{pred}$ (p=0.16), $FVC\%{pred}$ (p=0.32) or $DL{CO}\%{pred}$ (p=0.67), however those that developed COPD at follow-up had significantly worse FEV_1/FVC (p<0.0001), FEF{25-75} (p<0.0001) and RV/TLC (p=0.02).
-There was no difference between those that did or did not develop COPD at follow-up for CAT score, SGRQ total or MRC (p>0.05).
-For the imaging measurements, only TAC was significantly reduced in at-risk participants with COPD at follow-up (p=0.01), but no difference was shown for any other CT airway or emphysema measurements (p<0.05).
+As shown in Table 1, there were significantly more current smokers amongst those that developed COPD (p=0.04) at their last follow-up compared to those that did not develop COPD, however there were no significant differences between those with and without COPD at follow-up for age (p=0.91), sex (p=0.37), race (p=0.50), pack-years (p=0.053), BMI (p=0.29) or height (p=0.87).
+At risk participants that developed COPD at follow-up were not significantly different between those that did not develop COPD at follow-up for FEV1%{pred} (p=0.16), FVC%{pred} (p=0.32) or DL{CO}%{pred} (p=0.67), however those that developed COPD at follow-up had significantly worse FEV1/FVC (p<0.0001), FEF25-75 (p<0.0001) and RV/TLC (p=0.02).
+There was no difference between those that did or did not developed COPD at follow-up for CAT Score, SGRQ total or MRC (p>0.05).
+For the imaging measurements, only TAC was significantly reduced in at risk participants with COPD at follow-up (p=0.01), but no difference was shown for any other CT airway or emphysema measurements (p<0.05).

 Figure 2 shows the 3D airway tree reconstructions for representative participants that did and did not develop COPD at follow-up.
 Participants that developed COPD show 3D airway tree reconstructions with fewer airway segments than participants that did not develop COPD at follow-up.
 Figure 3 shows the airway counts by generation and airway lumen diameter for participants that did not develop COPD at follow-up.
-As shown in figure 3a, participants that developed COPD at follow-up had significantly fewer 7th and 8th generation airways (p<0.05), but no other differences in the number of airways within each generation.
-Figure 3b shows there were also significantly fewer airways with diameters that ranged between: 4.50 and 4.99 mm (p<0.05), 4.00 and 4.49 mm (p<0.05), 3.50 and 3.99 mm (p<0.05), and 3.00 and 3.49 mm (p<0.05), but the airways of other sizes were not significantly different.
+As shown in Figure 3A, participants that developed COPD at follow-up had significantly fewer 7th and 8th generation airways (p<0.05), but no other differences in the number of airways within each generation.
+Figure 3B shows there were also significantly fewer airways with diameters that ranged between: 4.50-4.99mm (p<0.05), 4.00-4.49mm (p<0.05), 3.50-3.99mm (p<0.05), and 3.00-3.49mm (p<0.05), but the airways of other sizes were not significantly different.

 Table 2 shows the odds ratio estimates for the development of spirometric COPD using CT measurements, and adjusting by potential confounding variables.
-For a 1-sp decrement in TAC the odds ratio for incident COPD increased by a factor of 1.82 (p=0.03) at Visit 3; for a 1-sp decrement in TAC the odds ratio for incident COPD at the last visit increased by a factor of 1.66 (p=0.03).
-There were no significant associations for Pi10, wall area percent and LAA856 with incident COPD at any follow-up timepoint.
-Further, CT TAC remained significantly associated with incident COPD at Visit 3 and the last visit in a multivariable regression model including FEV1 as a confounding variable (p<0.05).
+For a 1-SD decrement in TAC the odds ratio for incident COPD increased by a factor of 1.82 (p=0.03) at visit 3; for a 1-SD decrement in TAC the odds ratio for incident COPD at the last visit increased by a factor of 1.66 (p=0.03).
+There were no significant associations for Pi10, wall area percent and LAA856 with incident COPD at any follow-up time-point.
+Further, CT TAC remained significantly associated with incident COPD at visit 3 and the last visit in a multivariable regression model including FEV_1 as a confounding variable (p<0.05).